top of page

 Regular physical activity, particularly moderate-intensity strength or resistance exercise, has been shown to improve sleep quality.
 Aim for around 30 minutes during the day, most days of the week.
 High-intensity exercise should be avoided close to bedtime, as it can be overly stimulating.

-TIP: A simple guide is the “talk test”: during moderate activity you should be able to talk, but not sing, while exercising.
+TIP: A simple guide is the “talk test”: during moderate activity, you should be able to talk, but not sing, while exercising.

 Conclusion

+Sleep is not a luxury; it is a cornerstone of pain management.
+Quality rest helps regulate the nervous system, reduce inflammation, stabilise mood, and lower pain sensitivity.
 For those living with chronic pain, improving sleep can be one of the most powerful and sustainable ways to support recovery.
 Consistent routines, calming evening habits, good sleep hygiene, and regular daytime movement all work together to create a healthier sleep–pain balance.

 Prioritising rest may be the missing piece in your pain management plan.